jmoenig/AboutSnap/README.md

 https://www.youtube.com/watch?v=b-EWj7xN90U

 ### Who uses Snap!?

 Colleges and high schools use Snap! to teach computer science.
 Students use Snap! to create games, interactive stories, artwork and simulations, to analyze data, drill down on media, control robots and to invent new forms of expressing themselves.

 ### The Beauty and Joy of Computing

 Snap! has been engineered to support UC Berkeley's introductory computer science curriculum named "The Beauty and Joy of Computing" (BJC).

+### What Others Say about Snap!

+> "Snap! takes the best ideas, then freshly and coherently synthesizes them into a visual programming language that kids can use, but is also satisfying to professional programmers"

+-Don Hopkins (The Sims)

+> "I had heard good things about SNAP but never tried it out myself. . . it was a GREAT experience.

+-Susan Klimczak (Boston South End Technology Center)

 ## For Students